Hereugo/google-meet-attendance-list-revamped/README.md

 - [x] Figure out how to get the list of people present in a Google Meet call.
 - [ ] Maintain different states across different Google Meet calls.
 - [x] Implement Modal Popup Functionality
+- [ ] Scattered TODO tasks in files.
 - **User Interface**
   - [ ] Modal popup, where user can create classes.
     - [ ] User can inject all present people in a Google Meet call to a class.
-  - [ ] Modal popup, where user can select a class and see the list of people present in that class.
+  - [x] Modal popup, where user can select a class and see the list of people present in that class.